Classification of Gases

 Inert gases

-Inert gases do not take part in combustion processes, they do not react with other materials.
-An inert gas supplied to a room or limited space will reduce the amount of oxygen and limit a combustion process as a fire.
-Inert gases is used in extinguishing systems where it is important to avoid water damage - rooms with electronic devices etc.
+Inert gases do not take part in combustion processes and they do not react with other materials.
+An inert gas supplied to a room or limited space will reduce the amount of oxygen and limit a combustion process of a fire.
+Inert gases are used in extinguishing systems where it is important to avoid water damage - rooms with electronic devices etc.

 Some inert gases: